ottypes/docs/README.md

 We have a lovely buffet of operational transform types.
 Each type has many fine features, including thorough testing, browser support and documentation.

 These types have been finely aged in [ShareJS](https://github.com/josephg/sharejs)'s type labs.
-We hope they will meet your needs.
+We are quite proud of them.

-Please port any types you find useful to your favorite languages so we can do operational transform in more places!
+Please port any types you find useful to your favorite languages so we can do operational transform in more places.
+I have a sister project for C versions [here](https://github.com/share/libot) that I might merge in at some point.

 [![Build Status](https://secure.travis-ci.org/josephg/ot-types.png)](http://travis-ci.org/josephg/ot-types)